 Character Education

-Character education is fundamental to developing or teaching life skills.
 What a person believes and what he or she values in life set the stage for achieving success.
 If personal achievement is not valued, success will be difficult.
 If honesty is not a valued, strong positive relationships will be almost impossible.
 And values such as wealth, power or control, that become the single-most important goal in life can result in empty or limited success.
 Because achieving them may not bring the inner peace and joy that was anticipated.
 Character education is all about building integrity.

 Basic life skills build on themselves - personal strengths, then relationship skills, and finally project skills - so character education is the perfect place to start.
 In essence, character is who we are.
 Fortunately, if we don't like who we are, we have the power to make the changes necessary to become the person we want to be.
 The desire to improve and build a better future provides the best motivation for building character and the skills necessary for increased success.